-For 2% (or more) shareholders of an "S" election corporation, certain fringe benefits you receive are taxable.
-These include company-paid health insurance, company HSA contributions on behalf of the shareholder, and company-provided automobiles.
+For 2% (or more) shareholders of an "S" election corporation (S-Corp), certain fringe benefits are taxable.
+These include company-paid health insurance, company HSA contributions on behalf of the shareholder, and company-provided vehicles.

 The amounts paid by the company for these fringe benefits will need to be added to OnPay so that shareholder W-2s are accurate at the end of the year.
 OnPay makes this easy by providing pre-built pay types for Shareholder Insurance, Shareholder HSA, and Shareholder Auto.

 - Shareholder taxable fringe benefits

 - Ways to run these benefits

 - Shareholder taxes paid by the shareholder